accetto/ubuntu-vnc-xfce-g3/README.md

 #### Separated builder and deployment repositories

-While there is only one GitHub repository, containing the resource for building all images, there are two kinds of repositories on Docker Hub.
+While there is only one GitHub repository, containing the resources for building all images, there are two kinds of repositories on Docker Hub.
 A single *builder repository* is used for building all images.
 The final images are then published into one or more *deployment repositories*.
 This separation allows to keep permutations by naming reasonable.
 Not all repositories must have the same visibility, they can be private or public as required.
 The same repository could be also used for building and deployment.

 #### Separate README files for Docker Hub